The Biblical Story of Job: The 3 Main Manifestations of Job’s Fear of God

 It says in the Book of Job 1:5: “And it was so, when the days of their feasting were gone about, that Job sent and sanctified them, and rose up early in the morning, and offered burnt offerings according to the number of them all: for Job said, It may be that my sons have sinned, and cursed God in their hearts.
 Thus did Job continually.”

 Job possessed great wealth and was called the greatest of men among those who dwelt in the east; he was the equivalent of a modern millionaire.
 To us, it seems as though Job lived such a life of luxury that it must have been fitting for him to hold feasts occasionally, and it would not have been considered over the top for him to live a luxurious and extravagant lifestyle.
 And yet Job held no feasts and he did not even attend the feasts held by his children.
 Perhaps some people will be a bit confused by this, and will wonder whether Job was just too old-fashioned and conservative?
 In fact, Job made such strict demands of himself and he always kept on his best behavior in life, and this behavior bore a direct link to his fear of God.
 As human beings, we have no power to overcome sin, and if we attend feasts, we then become possessed by the desire to eat, drink and be merry, we can become covetous of physical pleasures, we can be apt to shun God, lose our normal relationship with God and even do things which displease God.
 Job was clear in his heart on this point, and therefore he preferred to live a simple and plain life rather than do anything that may displease God.
 It is clear that this kind of behavior was not Job being old-fashioned and conservative, but rather it was him taking the way of fearing God and shunning evil to heart.
 He paid no consideration to his flesh and paid no heed to enjoying a high-quality material life.
-Instead, the motives behind everything he said and did was to satisfy God’s will and not to do anything that might displease God.
+Instead, the motives behind everything he said and did were to satisfy God’s will and not to do anything that might displease God.

 Job was not only afraid of straying from God’s way, he also worried that his children would displease God by their frequent feasting.
 From this, we can see that Job did not indulge his children’s sins because of their family attachment, but instead he despised and loathed his children’s merry-making, for he knew that God hated it also.
 Whenever a feast was over, Job would dispatch a servant to tell his children to sanctify themselves, and he often offered burnt offerings for their sake.
 It is said in the Bible, “Thus did Job continually.”
 This shows even more that Job feared God with his heart; his behavior and expressions of his fear for God were not just skin-deep, much less were they practices brought about by occasional feelings of high-spiritedness or by some transient arousal of emotion.
 Instead, he took the way of fearing God and shunning evil to heart, and he began with the little things.
 As the word of God states: “Job did not go and look in on his sons occasionally, or when it pleased him, nor did he confess to God through prayer.
-Instead, he regularly sent and sanctified his sons, and sacrificed burnt offerings for them.
-The ‘continually’ here does not mean he did so for one or two days, or for a moment.
-It is saying that the manifestation of Job’s fear of God was not temporary, and did not stop at knowledge, or spoken words; instead, the way of fearing God and shunning evil guided his heart, it dictated his behavior, and it was, in his heart, the root of his existence.
-That he did so continually shows that, in his heart, he often feared that he himself would sin against God and was also afraid that his sons and daughters sinned against God.
+Instead, he regularly sent his sons to be sanctified, and sacrificed burnt offerings for them.
+The word ‘continually’ here does not mean he did so for one or two days, or for a moment.
+It is saying that the manifestation of Job’s fear of God was not temporary, and did not stop at knowledge or spoken words; instead, the way of fearing God and shunning evil guided his heart, it dictated his behavior, and it was, in his heart, the root of his existence.
+That he did so continually shows that, in his heart, he often feared that he himself would sin against God and was also afraid that his sons and daughters would sin against God.
 It represents just how much weight the way of fearing God and shunning evil carried within his heart” (“God’s Work, God’s Disposition, and God Himself II”).

 2. Job Had a God-fearing Heart and Could Submit to God’s Sovereignty and Arrangements During His Trials

 Satan accused Job before God and, after God gave His permission, Satan could scarcely then wait to tempt Job.
 Not long after, the news that Job’s livestock had been stolen, that his servants were slain, and that his ten children had all lost their lives came thick and fast.
 In an instant, Job went from having everything to having nothing.
 We can imagine how dreadful it must have been, and no one would have been able to endure it, no matter who they were.
 And yet Job behaved very calmly; he did not panic and he did not send anyone off to recover his stolen property.
 Instead, he “arose, and rent his mantle, and shaved his head, and fell down on the ground, and worshipped.”
-The calmness he exhibited was completely unanticipated.say: “Job was very calm and clear-headed then.
+The calmness he exhibited was completely unanticipated.
+God’s words say: “Job was very calm and clear-headed then.
 His perfect and upright humanity enabled him to rationally and naturally make accurate judgments and decisions about the disasters that had befallen him, and in consequence, he behaved with unusual calm: ‘Then Job arose, and rent his mantle, and shaved his head, and fell down on the ground, and worshipped.’
 ‘Rent his mantle’ means that he was unclothed, and possessed of nothing; ‘shaved his head’ means he had returned before God as a newborn infant; ‘fell down on the ground, and worshipped’ means he had come into the world naked, and still without anything today, he was returned to God as a newborn baby.
 Job’s attitude toward all that befell him could not have been achieved by any creature of God.
 His faith in Jehovah God went beyond the realm of belief; this was his fear of God, and obedience to God, and he was not only able to give thanks to God for giving to him, but also for taking from him.
 What’s more, he was able to take it upon himself to return all that he owned, including his life” (“God’s Work, God’s Disposition, and God Himself II”).
 “Though he did not see God, he realized that God truly existed, and because of this realization he feared God—and due to his fear of God, he was able to obey God.
 He gave God free rein to take whatever he had, yet he was without complaint, and fell down before God and told Him that, at this very moment, even if God took his flesh, he would gladly allow Him to do so, without complaint.
 His entire conduct was due to his perfect and upright humanity.
 Which is to say, as a result of his innocence, honesty, and kindness, Job was unwavering in his realization and experience of God’s existence, and upon this foundation he made demands of himself and standardized his thinking, behavior, conduct and principles of actions before God in accordance with God’s guidance of him and the deeds of God that he had seen among all things.
 Over time, his experiences caused in him a real and actual fear of God and made him shun evil.
 This was the source of the integrity to which Job held firm” (“God’s Work, God’s Disposition, and God Himself II”).

 Faced with such great trials, Job did not complain, but was able to prostrate himself on the ground and praise the holy name of Jehovah, and he submitted to the fact that God had taken everything away from him—this was a manifestation of Job’s fear of God.
 Job’s character was upright, honest, pure and good.
 In the people, events and things he encountered every day, he sought to understand God’s sovereignty and he walked the path of fearing God and shunning evil.
 Throughout Job’s decades of experience, though Jehovah God never appeared to him, Job truly witnessed God’s sovereignty and deeds and he became even more sure about the real existence of God, and thus there arose in him a God-fearing heart.
 He also understood that the wealth, property and children he had in his life had all been given to him by God, and man himself could never obtain such things with his own efforts if God did not choose to bestow them upon him.
 Therefore, when Job’s property was stolen and his children met their unfortunate demise, he knew very clearly in his heart that this was God’s trial that had befallen him, and his sense of rationality told him that everything he possessed had come from God, that God had the right to both give and take away and that, as one of God’s creations, he absolutely must not blame God, speak sinfully or displease God.
 Instead, he knew that he should submit to God’s orchestrations and arrangements with a God-fearing heart.
 Ultimately, in his suffering, Job said, “Jehovah gave, and Jehovah has taken away; blessed be the name of Jehovah” (Job 1: 21), and he stood firm in his testimony to God.